D2-mods/The-Workshop-Kitpack/README.md

 - If Option 1/2 is installed, then "Misc items" will be the next (separate) component.
 - If Option 3 is installed, it will skip the rest of the components.
 - Hunter Badges are installed together with the Beast Hunter kit.

+**Kit Updater:**
+- Updates HLA tables, Proficiencies, misc fixes, mod compat, etc.
-- Medic Arts update: skipped on initial mod install, can be re-run at any time (does not uninstall other mods).
+- Skipped on initial mod install, can be re-run at any time (does not uninstall other mods).
+- Run after all tweak and overhaul mods, including mods that say to install last.
+- Dual to Kit note: Run this once before Dual to Kit if using a proficiency tweak.
+It can be re-run after if you need to update other things later. (note: it's specifically component 3 of Dual to Kit that needs to be after any proficiency edits)

 **Config:**
 - config.ini: Set a kit to = 0 to prevent install
-- "Base kits only" will skip all multiclass variants, regardless of config settings.
+- Disabling a single class will also skip the multiclass variants.
 - There are several other options.
-These need to be set before the mod is installed.
+These should be set before the mod is installed.
+- Some options can now be changed with the Kit Updater (these are clearly marked).

 --